Design & Technology August 14, 2018

 Knowing Your Tools – Author Experience Gone Wrong

-It is easy to be enraptured by technology and consequently forget what it is meant actually for.
+It is easy to be enraptured by technology and consequently forget what it is actually meant for.
 This holds especially true for content management systems (CMSs), where businesses require a solution to manage and publish web content with development delivering exactly that.
 But in practice, that is not always what users actually need.
 In this blog, I’ll share my personal experiences with a CMS project to help you avoid the same pitfall and give you my key pointers to ensure author experience.

-When I crossed over from development to business analysis (labelled the ‘dark side’ by some developers), my former manager gave me a specific instruction: “Don’t get involved with the solution.
+When I crossed over from development to business analysis (labeled the ‘dark side’ by some developers), my former manager gave me a specific instruction: “Don’t get involved with the solution.
 Just stick with the requirements of your change and let the development team figure out the rest!”

-So when a project delivered a new content management solution for the domain that I was responsible for, of course I didn’t look into the way the CMS had been set up.
+So when a project delivered a new content management solution for the domain that I was responsible for, of course, I didn’t look into the way the CMS had been set up.
 Right?
 No, not really – I totally ignored my manager’s advice.
 I actually arranged access for myself to have a peek at the CMS.
-After all, as a business analyst I needed to know what the CMS was capable of.
-And it also allowed me to make mock-ups of pages I’d need later on.
+After all, as a business analyst, I needed to know what the CMS was capable of.
+And it also allowed me to make mockups of pages I’d need later on.

 Lifting the curtain

 When I opened up the CMS I saw a frightening sight.
 All the pages in the editor mode consisted of a header area and one big blank space where the content was supposed to be.
 I could right click the blank area to open up a new configuration window that managed all the things that would happen on the page.
 But for whoever was responsible for managing the content, the experience would be one resembling horror I imagined.